umayrh/daily-coding-problem/README.md

 # Daily Coding Problem

+### 2020-03-09 Combining rand()

+Using a function rand5() that returns an integer from 1 to 5 (inclusive) with uniform probability, implement a function rand7() that returns an integer from 1 to 7 (inclusive).

+### 2020-03-08 Finding inversions

+We can determine how "out of order" an array A is by counting the number of inversions it has.
+Two elements `A[i]` and `A[j]` form an inversion if `A[i] > A[j]` but `i < j`.
+That is, a
+smaller element appears after a larger element.

+Given an array, count the number of inversions it has.
+Do this faster than O(N^2) time.

+You may assume each element in the array is distinct.

+For example, a sorted list has zero inversions.
+The array `[2, 4, 1, 3, 5]` has three inversions:
+(2, 1), (4, 1), and (4, 3).
+The array `[5, 4, 3, 2, 1]` has ten inversions: every distinct
+pair forms an inversion.

+### 2020-03-07 Stack ops

+Implement a stack that has the following methods:

+* push(val), which pushes an element onto the stack
+* pop(), which pops off and returns the topmost element of the stack.
+If there are no elements in the stack, then it should throw an error or return null.
+* max(), which returns the maximum value in the stack currently.
+If there are no elements in the stack, then it should throw an error or return null.

+Each method should run in constant time.

 ### 2020-03-06 Subset-sum redux

 Given a list of integers S and a target number k, write a function that returns a subset of S